Campaign of the Month: October 2017

 On a success, you receive a daymare, hallucination, knot in your stomach, or similar psychophysiological clue as to your relative’s current state.
 You can spend successes on a one-for-one basis to make out a single detail or hear a single, psychically transmitted word.

-You can also spend 1 Willpower to force a sympathetic connection when there isn’t one: some Kindred use blood sympathy in this way to keep track of relatives.
+You can also make a Rouse check to force a sympathetic connection when there isn’t one: some Kindred use blood sympathy in this way to keep track of relatives.
 You can spend successes on a one-for-one basis to make out a single detail or psychically communicate a single word.
-You gain 1 Willpower whenever an NPC Kindred would spend Willpower to use blood sympathy against you.

 Vampires’ dead bodies are vastly more resilient than ordinary mortals’.